Foreign workers in Saudi Arabia: Composition and numbers

 The 2010 edition of the Central Intelligence Agency's World Factbook estimated that non-nationals represented 5,576,076 out of a population of 25,731,776 in Saudi Arabia.
 However, official 2010 census figures stated that there were 8,429,401 expatriates out of a total population of 27,136,977 or roughly 31 per cent of the total.
-According to the United Nations (mid-year 2015, counted numbers — not estimates, including refugees) there were 10,185,945 foreign-origin migrants Saudi-Arabia.
+According to the United Nations (mid-year 2015, counted numbers — not estimates, including refugees) there were 10,185,945 foreign-origin migrants in Saudi Arabia.

 The results of the 2004 census indicates that only about 15 per cent of foreign workers are in the skilled category, with the remainder mostly working in agriculture, cleaning and domestic service.
 Country of origin has been an important factor in determining foreign workers' occupational roles in Saudi Arabia.
 Saudi businesses have traditionally adopted an ethnically defined hierarchical organisation.
-For example, a recent academic study of a Danish manufacturing company's Saudi subsidiary noted that a manager had to be European, a supervisor had to be Egyptian, Filipino employees often had technical roles, and Indians, the lowest in the hierarchy, worked in production.
+For example, a 2007 academic study of a Danish manufacturing company's Saudi subsidiary noted that a manager had to be European, a supervisor had to be Egyptian, Filipino employees often had technical roles, and south Asians, the lowest in the hierarchy, worked in production, while Indians, being an exceptional occupying both top positions and menial positions.
 Foreign workers' presence in Saudi Arabia tends to be transitory: only 3% remain in the country for more than six years.